john7rho/react-vscode-portfolio/public/pages/overview.md

 ## Summary

-Student at Harvard studying Applied Mathematics and Computer Science.
-Interested in healthcare, consumer products, and venture.
+Student at Harvard studying Statistics and Applied Mathematics.

 ## Experience